idream-build/idream/README.md

 ## Current status

-It works for simple projects but does not attempt to do anything smart with phases or dependencies.
-With a recent `idris` on your path, try this:
+It works for simple projects (with local or remote dependencies) but does not attempt to do anything smart with phases or ordering (i.e. you have to manually build all dependencies in order).
+No guarantees on projects with FFI or custom makefiles or targeting JS.

+Contributions are welcome.
+Open questions:

+* Can we simply replace ipkg files with JSON or YAML files?
+* Why is ipkg a custom data format in the first place?
+* What is the community process by which we curate package sets?
+* Can we reuse "real" build systems like `bazel`?

+## Installation and use

+Requires `python3`, a recent `idris`, and maybe `git` on your path.
+Try these:

+    # install idream globally
     pip3 install idream

+    # take a look at the argparse options
     idream --help

+    # play with the demo projects
     cd demo
+    idream validate
     idream build demo_lib
     idream mkdoc demo_lib
     idream build demo_bin
     idream execute demo_bin
     idream build lightyear

-No guarantees on projects with FFI or custom makefiles or targeting JS.
+`idream --log-level=DEBUG` will crank up the noise.

 ## Installation and use

-Requires `python3`, `idris`, and `git`.
-Development requires `virtualenv`.

-`pip3 install idream` should be enough to get idream on your path.
-Crawl the docs with `idream --help`.

-If you want to develop locally, follow this flow:
+Development requires `virtualenv` on your path.
+Follow this flow:

     # initialize the virtualenv
     ./scripts/develop.sh